 Guidelines for Businesses

-Graphic Identity System
+Using the Graphic Identity System

-- Businesses must not use the University seal.
+External businesses must not use the University seal.

 People and organizations who do business with the University and want to use Princeton's name or images in any online, print or other media for promotional purposes must get approval from the University prior to publication.
-The University must review and approve any copy that mentions Princeton University and any University imagery.
+The University must review and approve any copy that mentions Princeton University and any University imagery (.pdf).
 Guidelines include:

 - Language in marketing and advertising materials must not imply that a business is part of, or affiliated with, the University, even if it primarily serves a University constituency.
 No business may imply that the University promotes, endorses or supports a commercial business, service or product.
 Outside vendors and partners must clearly state the unit within the University that retained their services and refer to the relationship with the University only in a specific and factual manner.
 For example, saying “BannerArt produced FluFest signs for the Office of Communications in 2017" is fine; but saying "BannerArt is proud to be Princeton University's banner company" would be disallowed.